Athletes Vein Disease Treatment in Naperville & Wheaton, IL

 • Football: Extreme physical contact can easily damage vein valves or break existing varicose veins.

-Signs of Early Varicose Veins
+Signs of Early Varicose Veins in Athletes

 Athletes should be aware of the earliest signs and symptoms of varicose veins.
 McWilliams Vein Center recommends seeking treatment at the first signs of varicose veins before they start to affect physical performance or stamina.